 Contact

-All appointments are for people living in Oregon.
-Primarily virtual appointments with limited in person availability.
+All appointments are for people living in the state of Oregon.